nextstrain/ncov/docs/src/reference/troubleshoot.rst

 Troubleshoot common issues
 ==========================

-If you have a question that is not addressed here, please don't hestitate to `ask for help <https://discussion.nextstrain.org/>`__
+If you have a question that is not addressed here, please don't hesitate to `ask for help <https://discussion.nextstrain.org/>`__

 My country / division does not show up on the map
 -------------------------------------------------